duty9527/stars/README.md

 * [nadermx/backgroundremover](https://github.com/nadermx/backgroundremover) - Background Remover lets you Remove Background from images and video using AI with a simple command line interface that is free and open source.
 * [AgentMaker/AgentOCR](https://github.com/AgentMaker/AgentOCR) - 一个多语言支持、易使用的 OCR 项目。An easy-to-use OCR project with multilingual support.
 * [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
-* [jianchang512/pyvideotrans](https://github.com/jianchang512/pyvideotrans) - Translate the video from one language to another and add dubbing.视频翻译/语音转录/字幕配音工具
+* [jianchang512/pyvideotrans](https://github.com/jianchang512/pyvideotrans) - Translate the video from one language to another and add dubbing.
 * [bitranox/fingerprint](https://github.com/bitranox/fingerprint) - Monitoring Registry and File Changes in Windows
 * [iam-veeramalla/python-for-devops](https://github.com/iam-veeramalla/python-for-devops) - Learn Python from DevOps Engineer point of you.
 * [AutohomeRadar/Windows-Agent](https://github.com/AutohomeRadar/Windows-Agent) - Windows agent of Open-Falcon Monitor System